-Dr. Crawford W. Long, now of Athens, Georgia, was born in Danielsville, Madison county, Georgia, on the 1st November, He graduated at the University of Georgia (then the Franklin College) in 1835.
+Dr. Crawford W. Long (now dead), of Athens, Georgia, was born in Danielsville, Madison county, Georgia, on the 1st November, 1815.
+He graduated at the University of Georgia (then the Franklin College) in 1835.
 He studied medicine and graduated at the Medical Department of the University of Pennsylvania in 1839.
 He then went to Jefferson, Jackson county, Georgia, where he practised medicine for many years.
-In 1842, he had four students in his office, viz: P. A. Wilhite, John S. Groves, D. I. Long and H. R. P. Long.
+In 1842 he had four students in his office, viz: P. A. Wilhite, John S. Groves, D. I. Long and H. R. P. Long.
 The two last were relatives of Dr. Long, and they are both dead.
 Wilhite and Groves are still living (1877).
 Dr. Long was 27 years old.
 His pupils were all from 19 to 21; they were on the best of terms with each other, the Doctor entering into all the sports of his pupils with a hearty good will, while he never neglected his duties as their teacher.
-On one occasion, they were talking about the inhalation of nitrous oxide gas, when one of his pupils asked him to make some for them.
-He said he did not have suitable apparatus for it, but that the inhalation of sulphuric ether would produce precisely the same exhibitanting effect.
+On one occasion they were talking about the inhalation of nitrous oxide gas, when one of his pupils asked him to make some for them.
+He said he did not have suitable apparatus for it, but that the inhalation of sulphuric ether would produce precisely the same exhilarating effect.
 One of the young men present said he had inhaled ether while at school, and was willing to do it again.
 They were all anxious to witness its effects.
 Dr. Long got some ether immediately and gave it to the young man who had previously inhaled it.
-He then inhaled it himself, and afterwards gave it to all present. this, the young Doctor and his pupils indulged occasionally in ether frolics.
-On several occasions, Dr. Long became furiously excited and could not be controlled.
-On recovering from the ether intoxication, he frequently noticed that his arms and hands were badly bruised, and yet he was not conscious of having felt any pain at the time he was under the influence of the ether.
+He then inhaled it himself, and afterwards gave it to all present.
+After this the young Doctor and his pupils induged occasionally in ether frolics.
+On several occasions Dr. Long became furiously excited and could not be controlled.
+On recovering from the ether intoxication he frequently noticed that his arms and hands were badly bruised, and yet he was not conscious of having felt any pain at the time he was under the influence of the ether.
 He also noticed the same thing in his pupils.
-They were often badly hurt by falls and blows, and were not conscious of pain at the time These facts, repeatedly observed, suggested to his mind the idea of using ether to prevent the pain of surgical operations.
-He frequently spoke of this to his students, and at last he determined to give it a trial.
-Wilhite encouraged him by relating the case of the negro boy he had playfully and unintentionally put under the influence of ether for an hour or more in the Fall of 1839.
+They were often badly hurt by falls and blows, and were not conscious of pain at the time.
+These facts, repeatedly observed, suggested to his mind the idea of using ether to prevent the pain of surgical operations.
+He frequently spoke of this to his students, and at last he determined to